 I was surprised to find that she thought this was very attractive and sexy – she asked me a lot of questions and took a genuine interest in learning about this part of me.

-Fast forward another month, and we were sharing a house together for a month while traveling, and I decided to tell her that I loved to be dominated by women.
+Fast forward another month, and we were sharing a house together for a month while travelling, and I decided to tell her that I loved to be dominated by women.

 Then this happened: